cloudify-cosmo/docs.getcloudify.org/content/manager_webui/blueprints-page.md

 ### Uploading a Blueprint
 1. Click the **Upload** button in the Blueprints List widget to upload a blueprint.
-   If you have the Blueprint Catalog displayed, click **Upload** in the required blueprint
 2. In the Upload Blueprint dialog, select the local blueprint archive or specify the URL of the remote archive in which the blueprint is located.
 3. Enter the `Blueprint name` and `Blueprint filename`.
    `Blueprint name` is the name with which you want to identify this blueprint on the Cloudify Manager instance.<br>
    `Blueprint filename` is the name of the yaml file in the archive that you want to upload.
 If a blueprint filename field is omitted, the default `blueprint.yaml` filename is used.
 4. (Optional) Select an icon for the blueprint that will appear in the catalog or table view next to the blueprint name.
-   If you upload a blueprint from a github repository, a PNG file in that repository is automatically added as the blueprint's logo.
-If there is no logo PNG file in your repository, the default Cloudify icon is used.
 5. Click **Save**.

 ![different icons]({{<img "ui/blueprintsPage/icon-options.png">}})